-The municipality of Manilva is located in the province of Málaga, the link between the Costa del Sol and Gibraltar.
-To the north is the municipality of Casares, Andalusian white village known for its landscape, the east is located Estepona, fishing port that has now become a tourist town.
+The municipality of Manilva is located in the province of Málaga, conforming the link between the Costa del Sol and Gibraltar.
+To the north is the municipality of Casares, an Andalusian white village known for its landscape, and to the east there is Estepona, a fishing port that has now become a tourist town.

 Manilva is formed by three main population centers.
 The main one is the one that gives its name to the municipality, there is also the coastal village of San Luis de Sabinillas, popularly called Sabinillas, and the core of the Duquesa castle, a very well known fishing village.
 However, it is also made up of other urbanizations.
 Among all the things to see in Manilva we must highlight its beaches and archaeological sites, the perfect way to combine peace and cultural tourism.